UBC-MDS/mathdistops/README.md

 ```

 ## Functions
-- pexp(x, rate, graph=False): Represents the Cumulative Distribution Function of the exponential distribution characterized by a given parameter `rate`.
-The function calculates the cumulative probability for a given quantile `x` and can plot the corresponding distribution.
+- pexp(q=None, rate=1, graph=True): Represents the Cumulative Distribution Function of the exponential distribution characterized by a given parameter `rate`.
+The function calculates the cumulative probability for a given quantile `q` and can plot the corresponding distribution.

 - qexp(p, rate, graph=False): Quantile Function of an exponential distribution, characterized by a given rate parameter `rate`.
 The function calculates the quantile corresponding to given cumulative probability `p` in an exponential distribution.
 Optionally, it can also generate and return a visualization of the distribution.